ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 - Check on Python.org for newer versions of python itself
 - If a newer version is available, download the "windows installer".
 - Select custom install, install python to a location of your choice (not `c:\instrument\apps\python3`).
-- During the python installation process, **ensure that you tick the box asking whether you want to install TCL/TK support**.
+- During the python installation process, **ensure that you tick the box asking whether you want to install TCL/TK support** in optional features.
 This is needed for independent matplotlib plots in standalone genie_python windows.
-- During the python installation process, in advanced options screen select both `download debugging symbols` and `download debug binaries`
+- Also during the python installation process, in advanced options screen select both `download debugging symbols` and `download debug binaries`
 - Zip up the resulting directory and add it to the share at `\\isis\inst$\Kits$\CompGroup\ICP\genie_python_dependencies_python_3` as `python_clean_<version>.zip`
 - Edit `package_builder\common_build_python_3.bat` to use the new python version and test that all dependencies work correctly
 - Edit SUPPORTED_PYTHON_VERSION in `genie_python\genie.py`